 This is a field that is very difficult to predict for concrete contractors.
 At the beginning of the year you have very little work because of the region we are in.
 Here in Nebraska concrete contractors must take the Winter off or find another trade to keep our business and families in good economic standing.
 We must wait until the frost is out of the ground which is usually around late March.
 That is when we call our customers that we couldn’t get to last year before the ground froze.
 March is also the time new customers start calling in.
 Let the bidding begin!

 Before you know it, there are many jobs in the works and more calls coming in.
 Usually only one or two people are manning the phones and the job sites.
-It’s a lot to handle when you are trying to chase leads, schedule estimates for new customers, manage the job sites your employees are currently on and ensure customer satisfaction with your current customers (there is a lot more that goes into it but you get the jist).
+It’s a lot to handle when you are trying to chase leads, schedule estimates for new customers, manage the job sites your employees are currently on, ensure customer satisfaction with your current customers, and so on.

 - The contractor may not have a good follow up system.
-We have a 3 call follow up rule.
+At our company, we have a three-call follow-up rule.
 Even if we leave a message; we follow up a second and third time before we file the information away.
-However, there are circumstances when we are not able to follow our own customer service rules.
-For example, we are currently without one of our key employees due to an accident.
-We are all trying to come together to cover that person, but we fall short sometimes.
+Occasionally, there may be circumstances when we are not able to follow our own customer service rules.
+However, this is one of our systems we work to maintain.

 - For other contractors, it could be that another more profitable job comes along or a better opportunity is coming.
-We believe relationships help build profitability.
-We have assets that we can use for smaller jobs or jobs that wouldn’t be as profitable for us or if we get bogged down with many jobs on the schedule.
+We believe in building relationships with our customers.
+We have assets that we can use for smaller jobs or if we get bogged down with many jobs on the schedule.

-- Simply put, some contractors don’t want to appear too pushy.
+- Sometimes contractors don’t want to appear too pushy.
 They may just be waiting for you to decide.